newmatik/NPrint/README.md

 ## Hardware Requirements

 ### Raspberry Pi
- - Raspberry Pi 4 Model B (4GB RAM)
+ - Raspberry Pi 4 Model B (4 GB RAM)
  - Raspberry Pi 4 Enclosure
  - Raspberry Pi 15W Power Supply (EU)
- - 16 GB MicroSD-Card (Class10)
+ - 16 GB Micro-SD-Card (Class10)

 ### Label Printer with ZPL Protocol
- - ZD411d for 5cm labels (batch label)
+ - ZD411d for 5 cm labels (batch label)
- - Zebra GK420d or Labelident BP41 for 10cm labels (shipping labels)
+ - Zebra GK420d or Labelident BP41 for 10 cm labels (shipping labels)

-## OS SETUP OF RASPBERRY PI
+## OS Setup of Raspberry

 Download Raspberry Pi Imager and download a fresh image of Raspberry Pi OS onto the SD Card.
 We recommend using Raspberry Pi OS Lite (32-bit).
-Set the advanced settings like hostname and passwords before flashing the image so you can reduce configuration efforts.
+Set the advanced settings like hostname and passwords before flashing the image, so you can reduce configuration efforts.
 This can be done in Raspberry Pi Imager with the gear symbol, before flashing.

 ### Default User
-Username: nprint
+ - Username: "nprint"
-Password: smart4pi
+ - Password: "smart4pi"

 ## Basic System Configuration